On a long range segregation model: Classification of singular points and Lipschitz regularity in dimension 2

-Suppose by contradiction that there exists a sequence of singular points $(y_k)_{k \in \mathbf{N}} $ such that $y_k \in \partial \{u_j>0\}$ and it has an accumulation point.
-Let $x_1^k$ and $x_2^k$ be singular points that realize the $\rho$-distance with $y_k.$ Assume that the $\rho$-distance between $x_1^k$ and $x_2^k$ is less than one.
-In this case, from Corollary \ref{tangebtballcor}, both points have to belong to the same connected component of the support of a function $u_i$, and the asymptotic cone at $y_k$ must have a non zero angle.
-Moreover, by Theorem \ref{lem:6.1} we know that $\partial \{u_i>0\} \cap \overline{\B_1(y_k)}$ has to contain the arc between $x_1^k$ and $x_2^k$.
-Take the middle point along the arc connecting $x_1^k$ and $x_2^k$, denoted by $x_k$, and let's compare the mass of the Laplacians of $u_i$ and $u_j$ across the free boundaries.
+Next, suppose that $x_i^k$ and $x_2^k$ belong to the same connected component of $S_i$, for some $i\neq j$.
+Then, by Theorem \ref{lem:6.1} we know that $\partial S_i\cap \overline{\B_1(y_k)}$ has to contain the arc of the unit $\rho$-ball between $x_1^k$ and $x_2^k$.
+If not, there would be points in the curve connecting $x_1^k$ and $x_2^k$ which do not realize the distance from $C_i$.
+Any point inside this arc is a regular point at $\rho$-distance 1 from $y_k$.
+Consider any of them, for instance the middle point of the arc, denoted by $x_k$.
+We want to compare the mass of the Laplacian of $u_i$ at $x_k$ with the mass of the Laplacian at $u_j$ at $y_k$, across the free boundaries.
 Let us first assume $H$ defined as in \eqref{H1}.
 For $\sigma<\frac{1}{8} d_\rho(x_1^k,x_2^k)$ let us define